hyz-courses/CISC3024-Pattern-Recognition-Notes/02_Classification_using_Bayes_Theory.md

 		  $=\omega_2$, for $0.00784 < 0.02976$
 		- That is, $no\_cancer$.

-# 2.3 Loss Functions
+# 2.3 Loss Functions 决策成本函数
-## 2.3.0 Basics
+## 2.3.0 Why do we use loss functions?
-- Different selections may have different importance.
+- Different selection errors may have differently significant consequences, i.e., "losses" or "costs". 不同决策的成本、后果不同。
-	- In pure Naive Bayes, we only consider probability.
+	- In pure Naïve Bayes classification, we only consider probability.
 	- However,
 		- we can tolerate "non-cancer" being classified into "cancer",
 		- while it's more lossy to classify "cancer" into "non-cancer".
-	- Need to consider this kind of "loss" into our decision method.
+	- There is a need to consider this kind of "loss" into our decision method.
 - We want to know if the Bayes decision rule is optimal.
 	- Need a evaluation method
 	- calc how many error you make, sum together